-The portfolio is a semester long assignment that focuses on knowledge and skills gained throughout the semester and how knowledge and skills contributes to their ability to function in a diverse workplace/advocate for social justice in the workplace.
+The portfolio is a semester long assignment that focuses on knowledge and skills gained throughout the semester and how knowledge and skills contribute to a student's ability to function in a diverse workplace/advocate for social justice in the workplace.
 Portfolio components are associated with course topics.